-You’ve landed at one of London’s airport for a visit and probably need to get to accommodation in central London.
+You’ve landed at one of London’s airports for a visit and probably need to get to accommodation in central London.
 By now, you’ve probably realised you are nowhere near where you are staying.
 You could get a taxi, which could cost you over £100, or a slightly cheaper Uber.
 But with London already being an expensive city, you might be looking to take our (slightly complicated) public transport system.
 But what’s the best way to get to central London from each airport?

 One of the first things I always do when I travel somewhere new: map out exactly how to get from the airport to the area I’m staying.
 I think nothing is more stressful than landing in a new place and having no idea how to get out of the airport without being massively overcharged for a taxi.